Ferenecruma/TestTask/README.md

 # TestTask
-Test test for the ML summer school.Version 1.0 .
+Test task for the ML summer school.Version 1.0 .